hharryyf/codeforcepractice/README.md

 to the out vertices that below them, finally add edges with cap 1 and cost 0 from the out vertices to the super sink.
 Run MCMF would give the correct solution. https://codeforces.com/problemset/problem/277/E

+155. Olympiad in Programming and Sports (diff=2200, MCMF) I don't know how to solve this problem using an O(n^2) dp, hence, I'm using MCMF to solve it.
+The flow establish process looks as follows.
+Add a super source connects to all 1-n person with cap 1 cost 0, add all 1-n person to the node n+1 with cap 1 cost a[i], similarly to n+2 with cap 1 cost b[i].
+Finally connects n+1 to super sink with cap p cost 0 and n+2 to super sink with cap s cost 0.
+Run MCMF and extracting all the full capacity edges in the flow network. https://codeforces.com/contest/730/problem/I